|

 The most common alternative to a clerk’s transcript.
 Prepared

-desired superior court documents.
-It avoids the cost of a clerk’s
+the desired superior court documents.
+It avoids the cost of a

-transcript, allows the parties to select only pertinent superior
+clerk’s transcript, allows the parties to select only pertinent

-court documents to include in the record, and avoids the delay of
+superior court documents to include in the record, and avoids

 Association of counsel

-a case may associate appellate counsel to handle the appeal by filing
+in a case may associate appellate counsel to handle the appeal

-a notice of association of counsel in the appellate court.
+by filing a notice of association of counsel in the appellate

 Augment